Whale shark: Size

-Reports of large individuals
+Reports of large whale sharks

-Since the 1800s, there have been accounts of very large whale sharks; some of these are as follows.
+Since the 1800s, there have been accounts of very large whale sharks.
+Some of these are as follows:

 In 1868, the Irish natural scientist Edward Perceval Wright obtained several small whale shark specimens in the Seychelles.
 Wright was informed of one whale shark that was measured as exceeding 45 ft.
 Wright claimed to have observed specimens over 50 ft and was told of specimens upwards of 70 ft.